 Any discipline issue that results in removal from the academic classroom setting or out of school suspension impacts student achievement and growth.
 Disruptive behavior is the area that impacts student achievement/growth the most at our age level.
 Disruptive behavior can include any behavior that disrupts the learning environment for the students in the classroom.
-Some examples at our age level include tantrums/yelling, physical aggression, or inability to follow classroom/bus rules or procedures to the point that it interrupts learning for students.
+Some examples at our age level include tantrums/yelling, physical aggression, or inability to follow classroom rules or procedures to the point that it interrupts learning for students.
 The goal is to identify the function of these behaviors to limit the impact on student achievement/growth.
-When students are habitually disruptive, school administration and support staff conduct classroom observations and develop an FBA.
+When students are habitually disruptive, school administration and support staff conduct classroom observations to determine if a FBA is warranted.
 If a student's behavior requires a comprehensive evaluation, we stay in close communication with our special education department to ensure that students are not overlooked.
 Bramlett utilizes the MTSS/RTI process to safeguard student learning.

-Bramlett is also beginning its implementation of a social emotional learning program in an effort to address the social and emotional health and learning of our students and how they relate to behaviors we see at school.
-It is a holistic approach to building supportive communities for every child through social-emotional learning.
+Bramlett is also beginning its implementation of a social/emotional learning program in an effort to address the social and emotional health and learning of our students and how they relate to behaviors we see at school.
 Children need social-emotional skills to thrive both in the classroom and in life.
 Social-emotional learning (SEL) curricula teach children techniques to: gain confidence, set goals, make better decisions, collaborate with others in work and play, and to navigate the world more effectively.